tableau/connector-plugin-sdk/docs/tdvt-test-case.md

 - Tableau constructed the SQL statement wrong, or in a way your database does not support.
 If the generated SQL includes an incorrect SELECT statement or GROUPS BY something it shouldn't, you probably need to change your connector's capabilities.
 Search the [capabilities reference]({{ site.baseurl }}/docs/capabilities) list to find the relevant Tableau capability.

 ## Case 4: The error originated from Tableau, no Generated SQL was generated and actual tuples is Null
 Other errors may occur.
 In most cases, the error message should be enough to diagnose and fix the issue.
-If not, you can open a github issue to ask us about the error.
+If not, you can [open a GitHub issue](https://github.com/tableau/connector-plugin-sdk/issues) to ask us about the error.